 Financial organizations - On Lines 5a and 5b, line out the word "sales" and write "Financial organization."
 On Line 5a, write the amount of business income from all sources.
-On Line 5b, write the amount of business income from sources within Illinois.
+On Line 5b, write the amount of IL-1065 Instructions (R-12/04)

+business income from sources within Illinois.
 Divide Line 5b by 5a and write the result, carried to six decimal places, on Line 5c.
-See Specific Instructions, Part III - Base income or loss allocable to Illinois, for completing Lines 6 through 9.
+Complete Lines 6 through 9 as indicated in Specific Instructions for Part III - Base income or loss allocable to Illinois.

 International banking facilities - If you are a financial organization that has established an international banking facility in Illinois, see IITA, Section 304(c)(2), to determine apportionable income.
-If you have questions about these provisions, write to Illinois Department of Revenue, Legal Services Office, Senior Counsel - Income Tax, 5-500, 101 West Jefferson Street, Springfield, Illinois 62702.
+If you have questions about these provisions, write to

+Illinois Department of Revenue Legal Services Office Senior Counsel - Income Tax, 5-500 101 West Jefferson Street Springfield, Illinois 62702.